viaacode/prefect-meemoo/README.md

 ## DEV Guidelines

 ### Package Structure
 The [prefect_meemoo](./prefect_meemoo/) folder contains subfolders for each subpackage.
 Corresponding to these, a `requirements-{package-name}.txt` file must be added in the root folder.
-In [setup.py](setup.py), these files' requirements must be imported and added to the `extras_require` argument of setup.
+In [setup.py](setup.py), these requirement files must be imported and added to the `extras_require` argument of setup.

 ### Generating Documentation
 Run the `handsdown` command in the root folder after installing the dev dependencies.